Meet Our Team

 Greig is the founder of Oxford based communications and PR agency Fortitude.
-He is a director of Oxford City Stars ice hockey club, a former Managing Director of Oxford United and senior Mirror journalist.
+He is a former director of Oxford City Stars ice hockey club, Managing Director of Oxford United and senior Mirror journalist.

 Greig provides Oxford United in the Community with strategic counsel, plus commercial and communications support.
 A life-long Oxford United fan Greig is passionate about the charity and its important role in making a difference in the community.

 Greig is a strong advocate of scaling our delivery of positive social impact work county-wide via strategic delivery partnerships to reach and help more people.